eugenebauling/Cordova-Flic/README.md

 # Roadmap

 * Add an event mode where one can register flic events in Javascript using document.addEventListener
+* Complete plugin.xml for a total automatical installation
+* Publish plugin in the public plugin registry
 * Implement function forgetButton(buttonId).
 Forget a button, which will never be associated to the app until it is grabbed again.
 * Implement function enableButton(buttonId).
 Subscribe button to single click, double click and hold events.
 * Implement function disableButton(buttonId).
 Unsubscribe button to single click, double click and hold events.
 Unlike when forgetting the button, the button will still be associated the app.